 The Award Program

 This Award program recognizes students and recent graduates who have actively engaged in forestry or natural resource management and have demonstrated a passion for the environment and a desire to solve complex problems.
 A total of 4 award-winners, 2 from Canada and 2 from the United Kingdom, will take part in an international forestry student exchange program each summer.
 Participating students will work at meaningful employment in their partner country, which will offer a broad range of interdisciplinary forestry experience in policy, planning and field work.

 This could include aiding in harvest prescriptions, high value conservation area determination, harvest block and road layout, silviculture-related data collection, modelling and analysis, or science and research support, along with urban forestry management, tree planting and nursery husbandry, or gaining a better understanding of how forestry NGOs and government work.
 If possible, individual participants will be given the opportunity to work for multiple employers during the exchange.

 This program connects future forestry leaders with all the resources required for success—providing unique experiences and opportunities, and empowering participants, while significantly contributing to employers and host countries alike.
-Award recipients receive a bursary of CAD $12,000 total (CAD $6,000 from TD Bank and CAD $6,000 from employers).
+Award recipients receive a bursary of £7,500 GBP total (approximately $12,000 CAD - bursary amount subject to change based on currency conversion rates).
 Participants cover their own expenses including flights, accommodation, local transportation, food, insurance and incidentals.
 In addition, participants are asked to maintain a blog during the exchange and produce an article after the program finishes.